-With a media and advertising specialisation, Kalaidjiev & Georgiev advises on the issuance of licences for telecommunication activities, broadcasting and television production.
+With a media and advertising specialisation, Kalaidjiev, Georgiev & Minchev advises on the issuance of licences for telecommunication activities, broadcasting and television production.
 The firm’s media lawyers draft agreements for advertising campaigns and media planning.
 Lawyers also litigate in cases connected with copyright and related rights.

 CMS is one of the few international firms that has established a strong position in the legal market.
 The firm’s technology, media and communications group works across a number of jurisdictions on substantial transactions advising broadcast clients.
 Working in collaboration with the commercial team, media lawyers assist with distribution agreements, commercial contracts and data protection.